The Clovers: 1961 to present

 The Searchers' remake of "Love Potion No. 9", released at the end of 1964, became a US top-five hit in January 1965 and revitalized interest in the original recording by The Clovers.
 Tracks from the Winley and Porwin catalog (including a re-recorded version of "Love Potion No. 9" with Buddy Bailey on lead) were licensed to Pickwick International Records (a UK budget label), which released the album The Original Love Potion No. 9 by The Clovers.
 In April 1965 Bailey and Lucas entered the recording studio with Robert Russell (bass) and Jimmy Taylor (tenor), which resulted in the release of "He Sure Could Hypnotize" / "Poor Baby" on Port Records.
 The record met with little success and Lucas and Bailey disbanded the project that year.

 John Bailey formed a group and re-recorded "Devil or Angel" and "Love Potion No. 9", both released as singles on Lana Records in 1965 and credited to The Clovers.
 Lucas and Russell brought back Tippie Hubbard and Toy Walton and added a fifth member, Al Fox.
 In 1966 the group recorded four tracks as "Tippie and The Wisemen" for Shrine Records.
 That same year Tippie and The Wisemen changed their name to The Clovers.
 Harold Winley started a group in 1968 with Bobby Adams, Johnny Taylor and Ray Loper, recording for Josie Records, releasing "Try My Lovin' On You" / "Sweet Side of a Soulful Woman" in 1968 credited to The Clovers.

 Robert Russell died in 1969 and Lucas invited John Bowie to join.
 In October 1975 Lucas, Tippie Hubbard, Toy Walton and Bowie released a disco track, "Bump Jive", on Aladdin Records credited to The Clovers.
 Shortly after the recording Walton died and Johnny Mason was invited to join the Lucas group.
 Harold Winley joined Jimmy Nabbie's Ink Spots in 1976, remaining with them until the formation of The Original Clovers featuring Harold Winley in 2009.
 Steve Charles joined the Lucas group in 1978.
 In October 1981 Harold Lucas, John Bowie, Johnny Mason and Steve Charles filed for the trademark The Clovers. which was registered (Serial Number 73333530) in November 1982 (renewed in 2002).
-Roosevelt "Tippie" Hubbard died in April of 1985.
+Roosevelt "Tippie" Hubbard died in April 1985.